 A VST is a Virtual Studio Technology.
 It is a protocol for computer-based digital audio developed by Steinberg in the ‘90s to integrate processors (plug-ins) to a Digital Audio Workstation (DAWs) to extend new features to DAWs that were not originally built into them.

-In Ableton, VST 2 and VST 3 are fairly similar, however, have different functions and applications in different contexts.
+As far as Ableton plug-ins go, VST 2 and VST 3 are fairly similar, however, have different functions and applications in different contexts.
 The main differences are:

 - They were released 10 years apart to address digital audio production needs

 - VST 2 allowed for MIDI interface with DAWs while VST 3 took this a step further with multiple input and output configurations, and addressed some of the shortcomings of the VST 2 format

 - VST 3 improved the plug-in performance of DAWs and plug-ins while reducing the CPU load on computers, all while visually looking better and with an adjustable plug-in window size

 - Program files for both VST 2 and VST 3 will have different suffixes when installed on your computer

 Why do you need a VST?

 It is a common misconception that a VST is the same thing as a virtual instrument (VSTi) or virtual effects plug-in.
 A VST is basically how your audio production software interprets and distinguishes, which of your installed software and programs are for audio production.
 They make it so you can use your computer without relying on external hardware effects, instruments, or processors.